Kenya–Switzerland relations

-Kenyan–Swiss relations are bilateral relations between Kenya and Switzerland.
+Kenya–Switzerland relations are bilateral relations between Kenya and Switzerland.

 History

 Switzerland recognised an independent Kenya in 1963 and diplomatic relations were established in 1964, which is when Switzerland opened its Nairobi Embassy.

 Presently, relations between both countries are cordial.

 Development cooperation

 The Swiss Agency for Development and Cooperation (SDC) office for the Horn of Africa is based in Nairobi.